-This edition of Directions in Highway Safety, GHSA's members-only newsletter, features a recap of the 2021 Annual Meeting, an update on federal transportation reauthorization and the latest association projects and reports, members spotlights, and more.
+This edition of Directions in Highway Safety, GHSA's member newsletter, features a recap of the 2021 Annual Meeting, an update on federal transportation reauthorization and the latest association projects and reports, members spotlights, and more.

 Leaving Legacies at #GHSA2021

 GHSA’s 2021 Annual Meeting in Denver was an off-the-charts success with thought-provoking workshops, engaging and inspiring speakers, and timely and useful content.
 Themes of equity, technology and solutions to address risky driving behaviors were threaded throughout general sessions and discussed in workshops.
 Author Brad Meltzer gave an energizing speech at the opening luncheon about leaving a positive legacy, and throughout the meeting we saw examples of how traffic safety professionals are working to do just that.

 For example, National Transportation Safety Board Chair Jennifer Homendy spoke about how to leave a lasting traffic safety legacy by staying committed to our work to reach zero roadway deaths through the adoption of a Safe System approach.
 Aurora Vice President of Safety Nat Beuse discussed automated vehicle (AV) initiatives with a focus on how they can create a lasting legacy of improved quality of life and safer transportation options for communities.

 A panel of experts from academia and technology engaged in a robust discussion, moderated by GHSA’s Russ Martin, about how to prepare law enforcement and other first responders for widespread deployment of automated vehicles (AV).
 Panelists also addressed questions from the audience, including how to talk about AVs and their impact on reducing traffic deaths.